Where The Money Goes

 Travis County Juvenile Probation Department |

-To provide a restorative juvenile justice program that educates youth on the impact of crime on victims and helps the victim receive financial compensation for property crimes. |
+To educate youth about the effects of crime on victims and helps victims receive restitution for property offenses. |

 Williamson County Children's Advocacy Center |